Benunc/better-click-to-tweet/readme.txt

 == Changelog ==

+= 5.5 =
+* Enhancement — added compatibility with WordPress 5.0's new editor, codenamed Gutenberg (thanks to Ajit Bohra @ajitbohra for all the great work!)
+* Enhancement — Some CSS modifications to make the plugin play nicely with the new editor.
+* Enhancement — changed the twitter bird icon for an updated one on the front end.
+(Thanks to @oliverpitsch for the PR on Github.)

 = 5.4.3 =
 * Security fix — added a line to the output that secures the target _blank vulnerability.
 Thanks to @dmv912 on the wordpress forums for the call-out!